 Table 7 indicates that Paxton's residential sector has grown faster than any other land use category (64% during the past 30 years), and this is typically the case for most rural communities.
 Paxton has a minimal amount of commercial and industrial development and this will continue to be the case as long as the current zoning bylaw remains unchanged.
 Paxton has a moderate amount of institutional land consisting of Paxton Center School, two churches, and Anna Maria College.
-A graphic depiction of Paxton's current zoning and existing land use pattern can be found on the following pages (Map 1: Zoning, Map 2: Land Use).
+A graphic depiction of Paxton's current zoning and existing land use pattern can be found on the Zoning Map and Land Use Analysis Map.